 I’m more confident than ever in Axion Power International (AXPW.OB) because the quirky market dynamics that forced the price down while the company was announcing world-class relationships with giants like Norfolk Southern and BMW seem to be coming to an end.
 The expected announcement of an important DOE grant for an Axion led team that includes a major US automaker, a research university and a national laboratory may be a tipping point.
 The DOE had planned to make the announcement last week and is apparently running late.
 Depending on which rumor you choose to believe, the news should be forthcoming sometime in the next two to four weeks.

 For the last three years I’ve been cautioning readers that the market was acting like a voting machine in response to hype and that once reality set in, the lead-acid sector would represent unparalleled opportunity for long-term growth.
 The group has done well so far, but the real fun is just getting ready to start.
 Investors are finally realizing that the alternative energy revolution will take decades to unfold and the early winners will offer cheap solutions that conserve energy instead of cool solutions that waste huge volumes of non-ferrous industrial metals in the name of conserving a little oil.

 In early March I created two hypothetical portfolios and funded each of them with $25,000 imaginary dollars.
 My long fuel efficiency portfolio that includes JCI, ENS, MXWL, XIDE and AXPW is down 10% at $22,502.
 In comparison, my short vehicle electrification portfolio that sold ALTI, AONE, HEV, TSLA and VLNC is up 35% at $33,906.
-My plan is to let both hypothetical portfolios run till September 6th and then prepare a six-month report.
+My plan is to let both hypothetical portfolios run till September 6th and then pre

 Disclosure: Author is a former director of Axion Power International (AXPW.OB) and holds a substantial long position in its common stock.